open2b/scriggo/test/compare/README.md

 - `run`: execute the code and fails if it does not succeed.
 Output is not checked.
 - `runcmp`: execute the code and fails if it does not succeed or if output is different from the one of gc.
 - `skip`: skip the test.
-This is for compatibility with gc tests.
+This is for compatibility with gc tests, and should not be used to skip tests.
 - `ignore`: ignore the test.
 This is the preferred way to ignore a test (for example it cannot be run due to a bug).
 Note that an ignore directive can be put before any other directive, without the needing to remove them first.
 - `compile`: compile the source code using Scriggo and fails if it does not succeed.
 - `errorcheck`: TODO.